cjpais/writing/serve/reflection/2020/q4_2020/index.md

 In between all this, I was climbing a lot in the gym.
 I had two climbing partners and friends I met at Qualcomm so I was climbing with them when I could.

+I met Katie and Steven.
+This starts a whole other chapter.

 I started to refine
 the process to what it is today.
 It's quite smooth now for all kinds of publishing if you ask me.
 ----- detail ------ TODO

+### Red Rock

+## Living in a Van?

 ## Reflection